 The media, while they have gotten better at representing mental health as a whole, tends to portray mental health and the people who have problems with it in a negative manner, and this is a massive factor in the stigma around many mental health issues.
 The reason these representations tend to be negative is that they are often based upon stereotypes, they are not based on facts and they are exaggerated for entertainment values.

-It may be argued that the media is there partly to entertain, so what is the harm in a few over exaggerations of mental health.
+It may be argued that the media is there partly to entertain, so what is the harm in a few over-exaggerations of mental health?
 Well, actually there is a lot of harm these could do.
-These representations could; stop people seeking help, make people lose confidence in their own recovery, isolate individuals, negatively affect relationships with friends and families, and make people with mental health disorders feel like outsiders and not ‘normal’.
-Mass media promoting a false image of mental health has a huge affect on both people with mental health problems and how others view them, and at the moment this is leaning towards being more of a negative affect than a positive one.
-Mental health in many popular series and films are seen to be a personality trait to a character, one that makes them do irrational things and sees them very different to the other characters.
+These representations could; stop people from seeking help, make people lose confidence in their own recovery, isolate individuals, negatively affect relationships with friends and families, and make people with mental health disorders feel like outsiders and not ‘normal’.
+Mass media promoting a false image of mental health has a huge effect on both people with mental health problems and how others view them, and at the moment this is leaning towards being more of a negative effect than a positive one.
+Mental health in many popular series and films are seen to be a personality trait of a character, one that makes them do irrational things and see them very differently from the other characters.

-Mass media has a huge influence on our beliefs, their influence in today’s society is constant and their representations of mental health in particular needs to become a more positive one.
+Mass media has a huge influence on our beliefs, their influence in today’s society is constant and their representations of mental health in particular need to become more positive.
 By positive this purely means one that is accurate, based on facts not stereotypes, is not reduced to one behaviour, considers the feelings of viewers with mental health issues and uses its influence to educate rather than add to misconceptions and stigma.